MightyPork/sbmp/library/README.md

 SBMP library
 ============

-This is an implementation of SBMP, without `malloc()`.
-It's more robust than the naive malloc variant.
+This is an example implementation of SBMP, which should be usable in embedded environment.

+The library cosists of a **Framing layer**, **Datagram middleware** and a **Session layer**.

 How to use
 ----------

 The framing layer is isolated in the `sbmp_frame` module, and can be used on it's own.

-If you want to use the datagram layer, use `sbmp_datagram`.
+If you want to get the most out of SBMP, use the session layer.
+Session layer functions are namespaced `sbmp_ep_` ("ep" stands for endpoint).

 All header files are included in `sbmp.h`, which is the only file you should `#include` in your application.

 Read comments in `main.c` for an example how to use the library.

-`main.c` contains a loopback example, where the "hardware" is left out and transmitted bytes are directly sent to the receive function.
-This tests that both parts are working properly.